atul-github/linkedin-posts/README.md

 ## Run (with postgres)

-Add following in your environment variables or .env file
+To run with PostgreSQL, add the following to your environment variables or .env file:

 ```
 USE_PG=1
 ```
-and run **pg.sql** to create two tables.
+Please run **pg.sql** to create two tables.

 ## Running d3js
-You can see connections using d3js application as well.
+To visualize connections using a D3.js application, follow these steps:

-Once streamlit application is up and running, you need to upload .jsonl file.
-Once file is uploaded successfully, you can run python httpserver
+Start the Streamlit application and upload the .jsonl file.
+    Once the file is successfully uploaded, run the Python HTTP server:

 ```sh
 $ python -m http.server 8003
 ```